 The concubine could be a sacrificial victim, if she is linked to the binding of Isaac.
-She could be a reprobate devoted to total destruction (cherem), like Agag whom Samuel hewed "in pieces before the Lord."
+She could be a reprobate devoted to total destruction (cherem), like Agag whom Samuel bewed "in pieces before the Lord."
 Or she could be the equivalent of a starkly slaughtered beast.
-Benjamin.47 Yet this usage assumes the earlier application of cherem: only virgin women from an Israelite city also under cherem could be given to the Benjaminites who were now banned from marrying members of the Israelite community.

-Thirdly, the growing intensity of Israel's anguish throughout the warfare suggests that the tribes themselves questioned the justification for such a war.
+Secondly, the term cherem is not used in connection with the war against Benjamin at all, while it is applied, in verbal form, to the destruction of every male of Jabesh-Gilead, in Israel's attempt to recover virgin women to replenish the loss to the 600 survivors of cation for such a war.
 Fourthly, this story seems to be the reverse of the Achan and Ai episodes, since loss of battle in the latter is due to holding onto an item devoted to destruction, whereas in the former the losses follow an attempt to purge out those apparently holding onto those under cherem.
 Israel's guilt stems from the fact that they have gone to war against fellow Israelites and have virtually devoted the entire tribe to destruction;48 the comparison to Ai49 suggests that cherem could not be legitimately applied to this case.